UNESCO World Heritage List

 The Uneven Distribution of UNESCO World Heritage Sites

-UNESCO has added 42 new sites to the World Heritage List, bringing the total number to 1,199 worldwide.
-As the following chart shows, there is an uneven distribution of where these sites are located, particularly in terms of the ‘cultural heritage’ selection, with UNESCO having historically inscribed by far the largest number of this group in Europe.
+UNESCO has added 24 new sites to the World Heritage List, bringing the total number to 1,223 worldwide.
+As the following chart shows, there is an uneven distribution of where these sites are located, particularly in terms of the cultural heritage selection, with UNESCO having historically inscribed by far the largest number of this group to the Europe and North America category.

-Despite Europe being about three times smaller than Africa, 472 cultural sites have been selected there compared to the latter’s 56.
-Asia and the Pacific region have the second highest number of sites at 286, followed by Latin America and the Caribbean with 149.
+Despite the combined total land area for North America and Europe (34 million km²) being similar to that of Africa (30 million km²), 490 cultural sites have so far been inscribed in Europe and North America, compared to just 61 in Africa.
+The Asia and Pacific region have the second highest number of inscribed cultural sites at 211, followed by Latin America and the Caribbean with 103.
 In order to appear on the list, countries must put forward a site as a nomination.
 A UNESCO representative then visits the site and makes a recommendation to the organization, which informs the final decision.

 The gap may start to narrow in the coming years, however, as UNESCO says it is introducing measures such as trying to “improve the number of African heritage sites on the World Heritage List, through providing better support for African states carrying out local conservation projects and preparing World Heritage nomination files.”